guynich/ten-vad/examples_onnx/README_python.md

 ./build-and-deploy-linux-python.sh --ort-path ~/onnxruntime-linux-$ARCH-$ONNX_VER
 ```

+Note: Build artifacts are now organized in `python/build-linux-python/` subdirectory.

 The Python build script automatically:
 - Creates virtual environment in `venv/` with pybind11 and numpy
 - Detects architecture and auto-detects ONNX Runtime (or uses custom `--ort-path`)
 - Builds Python extension module in `lib/` folder with CMake
 - Creates necessary symlink to ONNX model file in `onnx_model/`
 - Copies demo script to build directory for easy testing
-- All artifacts are consolidated in `build-linux-python/`
+- All artifacts are consolidated in `python/build-linux-python/`

 Auto-detection paths for ONNX Runtime.
 - x86_64: `$HOME/onnxruntime-linux-x64-1.22.0`